dannywarren/Skyrim-ControllerInterfaceFix/ControllerInterfaceFix-Readme.txt

   ---
   > Cancel    !0,Tween Menu,!0,Pause    !0,Tween Menu,!0,Pause    0x2000          0  0  0  0x108

-The gamepad.txt file, also in "Skyrim - Interfaces.bsa", explain which hex codes correspond to which buttons.
+The gamepad.txt file, also in "Skyrim - Interfaces.bsa", explains which hex codes correspond to which buttons.
 I'll include the contents of that file here to help explain the above diff and in case you wish to tweak controlmap.txt
 yourself: